deathbeds/urljsf/docs/use/advanced.md

 schema tools.

-For a complex form, it can make sense to keep documents in separate files, generate them on the fly, or fetch them at run-time.
+For a complex form, it can make sense to keep documents in separate files, generate them on the fly, or rely on a form user's browser to fetch them at run-time.

 ### Remote URLs